encoredev/encore/docs/how-to/connect-existing-db.md

 title: Connect to an existing database
 ---

-When you create an Encore service and add a database to it, Encore will automatically setup the necessary infrastructure for you.
-That's usually what you want, but for some use cases you want to connect to an existing database that you've already setup:
-- To gradually migrate your backend over to using Encore
-- To use Encore for prototyping a replacement of an existing service

-In those cases, it's easy to integrate Encore with the existing database.
+Encore automatically provision the necessary infrastructure when you create a service and add a database.
+However, you may want to connect to an existing database for migration or prototyping purposes.
+It's simple to integrate your Encore app with an existing database in these cases.

 ## Example